 Kaiona Beach would be ideal for for families and snorkelers as there is minimal to no shore break.
-To the right, there’s a tidal pool (which was used in the 1980’s show, Mangum PI), they also have restrooms, showers and a camping site.
+Be sureto check out the tidal pool (which was used in the 1980’s show, Mangum PI); they also have restrooms, showers and a camping site.

 HIKE LULUMAHU FALLS

-Even though I told Shannon that I didn’t want to hike on our trip, this ended up being one of my favorite things to do in Oahu.
-You don’t feel as if you’re hiking, it’s more like you’re on an adventure.
-We climbed over fallen trees, crossed streams and navigated our way through bamboo forests all the way to the 50 ft waterfall at the end of the trail.
+Hiking Lulumahu Falls is one of my favorite things to do in Oahu.
+You don’t feel as if you’re hiking, it is more like an adventure.
+We climbed over fallen trees, crossed streams and navigated our way through bamboo forests all the way to the 50ft waterfall at the end of the trail.

 VISIT GREEN ROWS FARM